IIIF/awesome-iiif/readme.md

 - [Exquisite Corpse](https://github.com/harvardartmuseums/exquisite-iiif-demo) - A prototype that deliberately mixes up portrait paintings.
 Created using Node.js by Jeff Steward, Harvard Art Museums.
 - [3D trade cards explorer](http://labs.cogapp.com/tc/) - A 3D environment that displays nineteenth-century trade cards from the [Boston Public Library](https://www.digitalcommonwealth.org/collections/commonwealth:gq67jz045).
 Designed to be viewed on a mobile phone, ideally with Google Cardboard.
 Created using three.js by Jon White, Cogapp.
 - [Sleep Stories](http://bitly.com/wcquilt) - an experiment with the W3C Web Annotation Data Model.
 The  annotations present a sequence of stories associated with a large image.
 Optimised for mobile.
 Created by Andrew Dyton and Stephen Fraser, Digirati, for Wellcome Collection.
+- [X-raying Balenciaga](https://www.vam.ac.uk/articles/x-raying-balenciaga) - Beautiful use of IIIF images to show X-rays of Balenciaga fashion by the Victoria & Albert Museum.

 ## Community